andy-hanson/noze/doc/language.md

 A few interesting aspects of noze:

+* It is strongly typed and expression-based.
+It has no subtyping or casts and only a few kinds of implicit conversions, making it safe.
 * There normally is no global state.
 A normal function can access only its arguments.
   The exception is `summon` functions, which can only be called by other `summon` functions.
   Similarly, a normal function can not perform I/O, except through an argument of interface types.
   A normal function with no interface parameters performs no I/O, and a normal function with no mutable parameters is a pure function.
+* It's designed for parallelism.
+Interfaces always return `fut` (futures) allowing them to run in parallel, and the type system tracks what data can safely be send to an interface.

 ## syntax

 A noze file consists of many top-level declarations.
 There are no nested declarations.
 (Local variables may appear in nested expressions but those are not considered declarations for this purpose.)
 Each declaration is declared like `name type`, with an indented block following.
 The language is fairly strict with whitespace -- an indentation must be exactly one tab, and leading / trailing spaces on a line are illegal.
+"Extra" whitespaces in random places are also illegal as are missing whitespaces where they are normally expected, such as after a comma.
 It is also a syntax error to have multiple spaces in a row or to fail to put spaces around an operator (which is parsed much like a regular name).

-Noze is an expression-based langage -- it has only expressions and no concept of a statement.
+Noze is an expression-based language -- it has only expressions and no concept of a statement.
 A function body is an expression and no `return` is necessary.
 Functions that return "nothing" return `void`, which is an empty type.